suprema-tech/ccapi_upstream/README.md

 * Shorten constant strings used as key names in the returned `Element` (e.g. in CmakeLists.txt `add_compile_definitions(CCAPI_BEST_BID_N_PRICE="b")`).
 * Only enable the services and exchanges that you need.
 * Handle events in ["batching" mode](#handle-events-in-immediate-vs-batching-mode) if your application (e.g. market data archiver) isn't latency sensitive.
-* Define macro `CCAPI_USE_SINGLE_THREAD`.
-It reduces locking overhead for single threaded applications.

 ## Known Issues and Workarounds
 * Kraken invalid nonce errors.
 Give the API key a nonce window (https://support.kraken.com/hc/en-us/articles/360001148023-What-is-a-nonce-window-).
 We use unix timestamp with microsecond resolution as nonce and therefore a nonce window of 500000 translates to a tolerance of 0.5 second.